genych/simplephp/readme.txt

 what:
-minimalistic but not bare bones php setup
+minimalistic but not bare bones php setup + calculator-with-persistent-memory on top of https://codepen.io/marshall-ku/pen/MRjaGm

 aim:
 containerised (docker + compose)